dtcenter/METplus/docs/Users_Guide/overview.rst

     https://pypi.org/project/cfgrib/

   Description:
-     map GRIB files to the NetCDF Common Data Model following the CF Convention using ecCodes
+     Map GRIB files to the NetCDF Common Data Model following the CF Convention using ecCodes

   Use Cases:
     `Multi_Tool: Feature Relative by Lead using Multiple User-Defined Fields